 Can I transcribe live Twitch streams in real-time?

-Yes, but it's more accurate to transcribe VODs after the stream ends.
-For real-time needs, use Otter.ai with your device's audio output, though accuracy will be lower (85-90% vs. 95%+).
+Yes, but it's more accurate to transcribe the VOD after.
+For real-time, use Otter.ai with your device's audio output.
+Accuracy drops to 85 to 90% vs 95%+.

-Do I need permission to transcribe someone else's Twitch stream?
+Do I need permission to transcribe someone else's stream?

-For personal use, fair use typically applies.
-For commercial use (republishing, monetization), seek permission from the original streamer.
-Always credit the original content creator.
+For personal use, fair use generally covers it.
+For commercial use (republishing, monetization), get permission from the streamer.
+Always credit the creator.

 Can I transcribe Twitch clips?

-Yes, VidNotes and most transcription tools support Twitch clips (up to 60 seconds).
-This is perfect for transcribing short, viral moments.
+Yes.
+VidNotes and most tools support Twitch clips (up to 60 seconds).
+Good for short, viral moments.

 VidNotes supports 90+ languages including English, Spanish, Japanese, Korean, Portuguese, German, French, Russian, and Chinese.
-Most streams in major languages can be transcribed accurately.
+Most major-language streams transcribe accurately.

 How accurate is Twitch stream transcription?

-Modern AI transcription achieves 95-98% accuracy on clear audio.
-Accuracy drops with heavy background music, poor audio quality, or multiple overlapping speakers.
-Gaming streams with constant sound effects may require more manual editing.
+Modern AI hits 95 to 98% on clear audio.
+Accuracy drops with heavy background music, bad audio, or overlapping speakers.
+Gaming streams with constant SFX may need more manual editing.

 Can I add captions back to Twitch VODs?

-Twitch doesn't natively support custom caption uploads, but you can export transcripts as SRT files and add them when uploading to YouTube, Twitter, or other platforms.
+Twitch doesn't support custom caption uploads natively.
+But you can export SRT and add captions when re-uploading to YouTube, Twitter, or elsewhere.

 How much does Twitch transcription cost?